How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

-I try to remember the name of the newest doctor as I stare out the car window.
-Farmhouses and barns are white and red islands in seas of corn and soy beans.
 I resist the urge to ask my mom how much longer before we get there.
 I cannot resist the urge to scratch my scalp or rub my eyes.
 She catches me and gives me the look.

-No words are needed.
+No words needed.
 Scratching and rubbing make things worse, but I’m a little girl and sometimes I can’t stop myself.

 I have a feeling this will be our last attempt to find a doctor who can help me because so far, as my dad likes to say, ‘They’re all a bunch of quacks’.